-- To provide outstanding, innovative and profitable port services, emphasising quality and excellence in everything that is done by: - Contributing to the increase in shareholder wealth; - Protecting and growing its share of port services in target markets; - Being responsive to customers' needs and continually adding value to their business; - Practising a continuous improvement cycle that will ensure cost competitiveness of port services; - Continuously improving the safety of our work environment;
+- 1. To provide outstanding, innovative and profitable port services, emphasising quality and excellence in everything that is done by: - Contributing to the increase in shareholder wealth; - Protecting and growing its share of port services in target markets; - Being responsive to customers' needs and continually adding value to their business; - Practising a continuous improvement cycle that will ensure cost competitiveness of port services; - Continuously improving the safety of our work environment;

-- Recognising employees' contribution to the company's success and to acknowledge them in a fair and equitable way; - Minimising any adverse effects of port activities and facilities on the environment; - Being a responsible corporate citizen in the community, while facilitating economic development for the benefit of the region.
+- Minimising any adverse effects of port activities and facilities on the environment; - Being a responsible corporate citizen in the community, while facilitating economic development for the benefit of the region.